A visit to a former copper mine at Montecatini Val di Cecina

 Montecatini Val di Cecina is a small medieval village in the region of Pisa and not far from the city of Volterra, on the Etruscan Coast.
 The entire valley is rich in raw materials, such as copper and alabaster, that has been mined for a long time.
 This also makes it an interesting place for lovers of industrial buildings.
 For instance you’ll find a former copper mine in Montecatini Val di Cecina.

 The Etruscans were the first to search for copper in this region, but certainly not the last.
 Caporciano, the copper mine that is located about a kilometre from the village, actually in the 19th century was the largest and richest copper mine in Europe.
-Right now the mine is closed, but you can still get a guided tour!
+Nowadays the mine is closed, but you can still get a guided tour!

 Today Lucia is our guide.
 She takes us to the mine shafts.
 She tells us how her father-in-law has worked in these mines.
 We are now at the entrance of the mine shaft.
 “Everyone who worked here had a necklace with a numbered pendant attached to it.
 At the entrance of the mine, the number was left to be collected again after the shift.
 That way they always knew how many people there were in the mines. “